Is rawhide bad for my dog?

 Rawhide chews are byproducts of the leather world, made from the hide of cows, pigs and horses.

 During the process of producing leather, the offcuts of animal hide get dried, cut, and occasionally bleached.
 Thus, producing rawhide.
 Manufacturers assemble the hide into imaginative shapes, usually bone-shaped.
 Rawhide is generally white but can be dyed and flavoured for a unique finish.

 Does rawhide really have poison in it?

 First, the process involves soaking and treating the rawhide with a solution that contains (toxic) ingredients: lye and sodium sulfide liming.
 This helps to strip away the stubborn fat and hair remaining on the hide, making rawhide smooth and callous-free.
 Afterward, hides are often whitened with ingredients like bleach or hydrogen peroxide.
 This keeps rawhide smelling fresh and remaining otherwise scent-free.
 Some scientists have found mercury, arsenic, lead, and formaldehyde in laboratory tests.
 Very unwelcome chemicals.
-While these chemicals are harmful for dogs, they’ve only been found in very trace amounts - most likely from cross-contamination.
+While these chemicals are harmful for dogs, they’ve only been found in trace amounts – most likely from cross-contamination.